Following is a list of frequently asked questions regarding Concordia University Commencement.

 Tassel: Goes on the right side and is moved to the left side after the hooding.

-Check in: At the table as you enter the SEAC and receive your name card.
+Check in: At the table as you enter the SEAC to receive your name card.
 Proceed to your college area indicated by the corresponding color on your name card.

 Personal items: Do not leave personal items in the SEAC.
 The room remains unlocked and is not a secure area.